ogobrecht/ogobrecht.github.io/_drafts/quickstart-version-control-for-oracle-apex-developers.md

       p_include_templates         => true,  -- If true, include templates for README.md, export and install scripts. p_include_runtime_log       => true   -- If true, generate file plex_backapp_log.md with runtime statistics.
-    );
+    ));
   end backapp;
 select backapp from dual;
-/
 ```

 ATTENTION: Exporting all database objects can take some time.
 I have seen huge runtime differences from 6 Seconds for a small app up to several hundred seconds for big apps and/or slow databases.
 This is normally not the problem of PLEX.
-If you interested in runtime statistics of plex you can inspect the delivered plex_runtime_log.md in the root of the zip file.\\
+If you interested in runtime statistics of plex you can inspect the delivered plex_backapp_log.md in the root of the zip file.\\
-Also, the possibility to export the data of your tables into CSV files does not mean, that you should do this without thinking about it.
+Also, the possibility to export the data of your tables into CSV files does not mean, that you should do this without think about it.
 The main reason for me to implement this feature was to track changes on catalog tables by regular calling this export feature with a sensitive table filter and max rows parameter.

 I you have organized your app like described in [The Pink Database Paradigm][9] you may need to export database objects from more then one schema.
 This is no problem for PLEX.BackApp - all parameters are optional and you can simply logon to your second or third schema and extract only the DDL for these schemas by omitting the `p_app_id` parameter and setting `p_include_object_ddl` to `true`.
 Then copy the DDL files into a different directory - app_backend_schemaName?